openstack/manila/doc/source/admin/shared-file-systems-quotas.rst

    $ manila quota-update %project_id% --share-type %share_type_id%

-To revert quotas to default for a project or for a user, delete quotas:
+To revert quotas to default for a project or for a user, simply delete the quota that has been set:

 .. code-block:: console

    $ manila quota-delete --tenant %project_id% --user-id %user_id%

-To revert quotas to default, use the specific project or share type.
-Share Type quotas can not be reverted for individual users within a project.
-They can only be reverted across all users of a particular project.
+Share type quotas can be reverted in the same way.
+Except, Share Type quotas can not be set for individual users within a project, so they cannot be unset either.

 .. code-block:: console